 This site contains affiliate links, meaning that we earn a small commission for purchases made through our site.
 We only recommend products we personally use, love, or have thoroughly vetted.

 Infertility is a heartbreaking experience for a couple, and it’s usually very unexpected.
-The future suddenly becomes very uncertain.
-In this article, we’ll answer common questions about infertility.
+When you experience infertility, suddenly the future becomes very uncertain.
+In this article, we’ll answer common questions about infertility, beginning with the most fundamental one: “what is infertility”?

-By having a stronger understanding of the meaning of infertility and what it looks like to struggle through infertility, we can know what to expect when we find ourselves in this struggle.
+By having a stronger understanding of the meaning of infertility, along with what it looks like to struggle through infertility, you can know what to expect along your journey.

 Let’s explore all the basics you need to know about infertility, including: